 After active treatment is complete, you will begin a plan for follow-up care.
 This will involve less frequent visits to the oncology team, which for many can be a very scary time.
 The weekly or monthly visits to the oncologist are reassuring; someone is checking on things and giving you the thumbs up.
 Survivors are often surprised by their emotional reaction at this time.
 They anticipate jumping for joy and throwing survival parties, and instead find themselves crying in the parking lot after their last treatment, feeling vulnerable in unexpected ways.
 Some find it disconcerting that they are no longer receiving active treatment to attack rogue cancer cells; furthermore, their treatment team is no longer giving them much needed daily or weekly support.
 Early cancer survivors can feel fear, sadness, anger, isolation and grief.
 These feelings can co-exist with a sense of relief, gratitude, and an enhanced sense of capacity to face adversity.

 Completion of therapy is a time when friends and family may say, "Congratulations" and "You must be glad to be done", though you may be feeling uncertain about this milestone.
 Friends, family and even the oncology team can be caught off guard by the complicated emotions you are experiencing.
-They may not realize at these emotions are common and even expected, which may make you feel even more isolated.
+They may not realize that these emotions are common and even expected, which may make you feel even more isolated.
 You aren't alone.
 These are common reactions and here are a few tips to help you deal with it.

 For starters, be assured that your oncology team is always there if concerns arise.
 Protocols for follow-up care have been developed to follow each person in the best way.
 This plan varies for every type of cancer, and may involve periodic blood work, radiology scans and tests, and physical exams.
 You may only see the oncology team once or twice a year, but they are always a phone call away.

 Cancer survivors face daunting tasks: finding meaning in illness, restoring a sense of identity and purpose, and coping with uncertainty.
 How one begins to meet these challenges is unique to each survivor.
-For some, recovery from the trauma of cancer and its treatment can be made more difficult by the late medical complications of past treatment, which can affect quality of life.
+For some, recovery from the trauma of cancer and its treatment can be made more difficult by the late medical complications of treatment, which can affect quality of life.
 Remind yourself of the strength you demonstrated in having met the challenges of cancer treatment.
 Setting new goals and turning to spirituality are possible strategies for coping.
 Using artistic expression such as painting and writing can be helpful tools to work through your emotions.
 When emotions become too overwhelming, it may be helpful to seek a referral to a mental health professional.
 Signs of persistent depression and anxiety interfering with sleep and daytime function, hopelessness, and suicidal thinking are indicators that professional help is needed.
-LIVESTRONG Navigation services can provide you with emotional support.
 Ask your oncologist to recommend a psychological professional, or visit the American Psychosocial Oncology Society (or toll-free 866-276-7443) to find a mental health professional familiar with cancer-related distress in your area.

 Completing treatment can also present other challenges.
 Your family or employer may expect things to pick up where they left off.
 Resuming your previous activities may not be as easy as it sounds.
 Many survivors suffer from fatigue or limited energy for months, or even years, after therapy.
 The time it takes to get over this fatigue varies greatly depending on the treatment received, the type of cancer, how fatigue affected you during treatment, and how well you can balance the demands on your time.
 Some people describe their energy as a bowl of candy.
 You start the morning with a full bowl, and every task takes one or two candies.
 You will need to continue to balance and prioritize your time and energy.
 Save a few candies for when you have something special to do in the evening.
 You will find that your bowl of candy will continue to get bigger every day.
 Using this metaphor will help you mentally manage your time and energy.